The #RevPit 2019 Annual Contest Begins April 6th!

-Once the submission window opens, writers will use Submittable to submit query letter and first five double-spaced pages (1250-1500 words) to their top two editors and one alternate.
+Once the submission window opens, writers will use our submission form to submit query letter and first five double-spaced pages (1250-1500 words) in one document to their top two editors and one alternate.
 Only one submission per entrant.
 Check out the How to Submit page to learn about the submission process.

 What You’ll Need:

 - #RevPit is only open to COMPLETED fiction manuscripts.
 It should be polished and beta-reader-tested before submission.
 Editors may request your complete manuscript as early as the first day of the submission window.
 Manuscripts should be in Word doc format, double-spaced, with one-inch margins and a standard font (Calibri, Arial, or Times New Roman, 11 or 12 pt).

 - A query letter containing: word count, genre, age category, book description, and author bio.
 Please include the first five pages of your manuscript in the same document.
 Query letter should be in Word doc format, single-spaced, with one-inch margins and a standard font (Calibri, Arial, or Times New Roman, 11 or 12 pt).
 Check out our Sample Query.

 - A synopsis no more than two pages (1000 words) long.
 Do NOT include this in your submission package.
 However, many editors may request a synopsis from you with your other submission materials.
 It’s best to already have it prepared.
 The synopsis should be in Word doc format, single-spaced, with one-inch margins and a standard font (Calibri, Arial, or Times New Roman, 11 or 12 pt).
 Never written a synopsis?
 Here’s how.